conceptbin/workshops/pandas_data_analysis/README.md

 A data challenge for you to solve by editing/adding code.

 ## 04_Workbook_solution
-A working solution to the workbook challenge if you get stuck.
+Solution to the workbook challenge, with working code.